Contact

 No. Structured documents are extracted deterministically, row by row.
 Every artifact ID in an answer is validated against the graph built from your documents, quotes are verbatim and checked against the source, the one judgment step (how columns are read) is shown and correctable, and reports are computed with no AI in the pipeline at all.
 The model is the interface.
 The graph built from your documents is the truth.

 It stays in your environment.
 Adducia is built to run where your controlled program data already lives.
-Anything public, including demos and this site, uses synthetic data that is clearly labelled as such.
+Anything public, including demos and this site, uses synthetic data that is clearly labeled as such.

 No. Your documents are used to build your graph and answer your team's questions, not to train models.